mverbaas/mverbaas.github.io/_pages/about.md

 title: "About"
 ---

 I'm Mark Verbaas from Ridderkerk, near Rotterdam.
+I am married to Marloes and we're the parents of our two boys, Bryan and James.

 I've been in IT since the end of 1998.

 My first function was in a remote monitoring.
 Monitoring the Wide Area Networks of several multi-nationals.
 During this the basics of networking where part of the day.
 This was the time that home broadband was starting in the Netherlands, and only a few had routers in their homes.
 WiFi wasn't even a thing!